Information for Authors

 While each CIS publication contains specific information for authors, IEEE has constructed a one-stop shop of general author information with valuable data about the entire authoring/publishing environment.
 Please take some time to investigate these important links - IEEE Author Center

-IEEE Transactions on Fuzzy Systems (TFS) is published bi-monthly (February, April, June, August, October and December).
+IEEE Transactions on Fuzzy Systems (TFS) is published monthly.

 TFS will consider papers that deal with the theory, design or applications of fuzzy systems ranging from hardware to software.
 Authors are encouraged to submit articles that disclose significant technical achievements, exploratory developments, or performance studies of fielded systems based on fuzzy models.
 Emphasis will be given to engineering applications.